robbiew/retrograde-build/README.md

 ## What This Does

-Builds static binaries for Fidonet utilities:
+Builds static binaries for Fidonet utilities and protocols:

 - **HPT** - Husky message processor
 - **Binkd** - Fidonet mailer daemon
 - **StormEdit** - BBS message editor
+- **SEXYZ** - X/Y/Z-modem file transfer protocols from Synchronet

 These binaries are built using Docker containers for consistency and automatically uploaded to Retrograde BBS releases.